AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 5. ATU and battery
 6. ATU and speaker
 7. Battery and speaker
 - For all configurations you still will have to order both PCB's from this repositiry.
-Even some portions will be left unpopulated - PCB's are mechanically and electrically interdependent on each other.
+Even if some portions will be left unpopulated - PCB's are mechanically and electrically interdependent on each other.
 - For configurations (3),(4) and (7) - you do not need to order the ATU.
 - For any non-complete configuration you can gradually add other components later on.
 - Barb (WB2CBA) has detailed instructions on the ordering process at the ATU link above.
 It will be difficuilt to add anything else to his writing.